 Mix quick returning investments of time and money with long-range investments with large growth potential.

 This is vital and critically overlooked.
 Learn it, engage with it and execute then reap the rewards.
 Become a student again and embrace where you are right now if it is not where you should be just yet.

 People who will challenge your ideas and drive you towards positive change.

-There are literally hundreds of these short tips which collectively make up elite behaviours.
+There are literally hundreds of these short tips which collectively make up elite behaviors.
 If you aren’t ticking all or most of these boxes then there is scope to improve.
-The elusive passive income, financial freedom, work when you want to, be able to turn work down situations CAN be created.
-But you and you alone need to build it from the bottom up, you need to invest the time, energy and effort into it and raise it as if your life depended on it.
+The elusive passive income, financial freedom, work when you want to, and be the ability to turn work down situations CAN be created.
+But you and you alone need to build it from the bottom up, you need to invest the time, energy, and effort into it and raise it as if your life depended on it.